MetPX/sarracenia/docs/source/Explanation/Glossary.rst

 Latency
 -------

-Time from the insertion of data into a network (the time the message about a file is first published) to the time it is made available on an end point.
+Time from the insertion of data into a network (the time the notification message about a file is first published) to the time it is made available on an end point.
 We want to minimize latency in transfers, and high latency can indicate configuration or capacity issues.